About Atal Bihari Vajpayee

 - During late 1998 and early 1999, Atal Bihari Vajpayee initiated a diplomatic peace process with Pakistan.
 Aimed at resolving the decades-old Kashmir dispute and several other conflicts, the historic Delhi-Lahore bus service was inaugurated in February 1999.

-- Infiltration of militants and non-uniformed soldiers of Pakistan in the Kashmir Valley and their subsequent capture of border hilltops and posts centring the town of Kargil was well-handled.
+- Infiltration of militants and non-uniformed soldiers of Pakistan in the Kashmir Valley and their subsequent capture of border hilltops and posts centering the town of Kargil was well-handled.
 Operation Vijay was launched by the Indian Army, which was successful in pushing back the Northern Light Infantry soldiers and Pakistani militants, recapturing around 70% of the territory.

 - In December 1999, India faced a crisis when the Indian Airlines flight IC 814 was hijacked by five terrorists and flown to Afghanistan.
-They demanded release of some terrorists in return, including Maulana Masood Azhar.
+They demanded the release of some terrorists in return, including Maulana Masood Azhar.
 The government under extreme pressure had to send Jaswant Singh, the then Minister of External Affairs, with the terrorists in Taliban-ruled Afghanistan to get a safe passage for the passengers.

 - The government led by Vajpayee introduced several infrastructural and economic reforms, encouraged investments from private and foreign sectors and stimulated research and development.